sdondley/Dist-Zilla-for-Beginners/tutorial3.md

 should understand, especially if you want to write your own plugins.

-OK, let's get our hands dirty again now that we have a clearer idea of how to begin tinkering with our distribution factory.
+OK, let's get our hands dirty again now that we have a clearer idea of how to begin tinkering with our distribution's factory.